 Billy Blackwood, the younger son of gospel music legend James Blackwood, Sr., currently leads his father’s legendary group, the Blackwood Brothers Quartet.
-He has produced the group’s last few recordings as well as being their vocal arranger.
 Before rejoining the Blackwood Brothers in 2009, Billly served in a pastoral role in his former home church, and served as the worship leader at another local church for seven years prior to pastoring.
 He is also a songwriter, grateful husband and father to his five children.

 One of, if not, the most famous comic strip of all time, is Peanuts, which ran from...

 We are aided as we travel by a device called a GPS, which stands for Global Positioning Satellite.
 Many people have these in their cars or trucks and even have apps on their smart phones with GPS technology that enables the user to navigate places they’ve never been.

 Most people who know of me think of me as the current leader of the Blackwood Brothers Quartet.

 I have a daughter going into the Navy!
 To say I’m proud is an understatement.
 She will graduate high school with a 4.0 GPA and scored a ...

 Far from the material extravagance of Christmas today, the first Christmas was born of humility.
 And Humility is the great extravagance, even to the death on the cross.

 Learning to let yourself be used in your current place in life isn't easy, but Billy Blackwood explains how important it is to 'bloom' wherever God has placed you.